chisui/dakka/thesis/main.md

 ```

 Notice that the resulting `ActorContext` does not have `a` as its Actor type but rather some other type `b`.
-`a` is the type of Actor the message is sent to and `b` is the type of Actor which behavior is being described.
+`a` is the type of Actor the message is sent to and `b` is the type of Actor of which the behavior is being described.
-The `send` function does not have a `Actor b` constraint since this would needlessly restrict the use of the function itself.
+The `send` function does not have an `Actor b` constraint since this would needlessly restrict the use of the function itself.
 When defining an Actor it is already ensured that whatever `b` is, it will be an `Actor`.

 We can also provide an akka-style send operator as a convenient alias for `send`: